-On May 28, 2020, the Planning Commission reviewed and considered the Final SEIR at a duly noticed public hearing.
-The Planning Commission found that the Final SEIR reflected the independent judgment and analysis of the City and County of San Francisco.
-The Planning Commission found that the Final EIR was adequate, accurate and objective, and that the Responses to Comments ("RTC") document contained no significant revisions to the Draft SEIR.
-The Planning Commission certified the Final SEIR in compliance with the requirements of CEQA, the CEQA Guidelines, and chapter 31 of the San Francisco Administrative Code.
+On May 28, 2020, the Planning Commission reviewed and considered the final SEIR at a duly noticed public hearing.
+The Commission found that the final SEIR reflected the independent judgment and analysis of the City and County of San Francisco.
+The Commission found that the final SEIR was adequate, accurate and objective, and that the responses to comments ("RTC") document contained no significant revisions to the draft SEIR.
+The Commission certified the final SEIR in compliance with the requirements of CEQA, the CEQA Guidelines, and chapter 31 of the San Francisco Administrative Code.